0xPolygon/polygon-cli/doc/polycli_loadtest.md

       --eth-amount float                       The amount of ether to send on every transaction (default 0.001) --force-contract-deploy                  Some load test modes don't require a contract deployment.
 Set this flag to true to force contract deployments.
 This will still respect the --lt-address flags.
   -f, --function uint                          A specific function to be called if running with --mode f or a specific precompiled contract when running with --mode a (default 1)
+      --function-arg strings                   The arguments that will be passed to a contract function call.
+This must be paired up with "--mode contract-call" and "--contract-address".
+Args can be passed multiple times: "--function-arg 'test' --function-arg 999" or comma separated values "--function-arg "test",9".
+The ordering of the arguments must match the ordering of the function parameters.
+      --function-signature string              The contract's function signature that will be called.
+The format is '<function name>(<types...>)'.
+This must be paired up with '--mode contract-call' and '--contract-address'.
+If the function requires parameters you can pass them with '--function-arg <value>'.
       --gas-limit uint                         In environments where the gas limit can't be computed on the fly, we can specify it manually.
 This can also be used to avoid eth_estimateGas
       --gas-price uint                         In environments where the gas price can't be determined automatically, we can specify it manually
   -h, --help                                   help for loadtest